John Nicolson: Member of Parliament for East Dunbartonshire (2015–17)

-Ahead of the 2015 United Kingdom general election, Nicolson took part in SNP candidate selection contests in Linlithgow and East Falkirk, North Ayshire and Arran, Midlothian and West Dunbartonshire and East Dunbartonshire.
-Upon being selected as the SNP candidate for East Dunbartonshire, Nicolson withdrew his candidacies in the other seats.
-He became an MP after defeating the sitting Liberal Democrat MP, Jo Swinson, in the 2015 general election.
+Nicolson was elected to Parliament as MP for East Dunbartonshire at the 2015 general election with 40.3% of the vote and a majority of 2,167.

 Nicolson was appointed Shadow SNP Spokesperson for Culture, Media and Sport shortly after his election.
 A strong supporter of public service broadcasting, he led the campaign at Westminster to prevent Channel 4 from being privatised.
 He also campaigned for the establishment of a separate BBC Scottish Six O'Clock News – a proposal which won the unanimous support of members of the Commons Culture, Media and Sport Select Committee on which he sat.
 The BBC subsequently announced a separate Scottish channel with a 9 o'clock news hour.

 Nicolson used his position to cross examine the BBC Chair Rona Fairhead, revealing the unorthodox way in which she had been appointed without due process.
 She withdrew her candidacy for the new BBC Board shortly afterwards.
 He also proposed that the BBC publish all presenter pay, arguing that it would reveal some hugely inflated salaries, a shortage of BME presenters at the top of the BBC earnings league, and a significant gender pay gap.
 His proposal was accepted by the DCMS Select Committee, and the Government.
 When BBC presenter salaries were subsequently published there was public controversy as a significant underpayment of women at the corporation was revealed.

 As a member of the DCMS Select Committee, Nicolson used the platform to talk about homophobia in sport, persuading the committee to launch an inquiry.
 He was also actively involved in the parliamentary inquiries into "fake news", the abuse of ticket sales by touts, complaints against the press, combating doping in sport, and the impact of Brexit on the creative industries, tourism and the digital single market.

 An opponent of Brexit, Nicolson campaigned for Scotland to remain in the Single Market.

 A supporter of Palestinian rights and an independent homeland for the Palestinian people, Nicolson visited Israel and the Palestine territories with Medical Aid for Palestinians and the Council for the Advancement of Arab-British Understanding soon after his election.